By Wendy C. Brooks, DVM, DipABVP

 Diagnosis can often be made with a needle aspirate, which collects some cells of the tumor with a needle, and the cells are examined under the microscope.
 The granules have distinct staining characteristics leading to their recognition.
 An actual tissue biopsy, however, is needed to grade the tumor and grading of the tumor is crucial to determining prognosis.

-The pathologist will most likely use the Patnaik system for grading the mast cell tumor when the biopsy sample is read.
-The grade is a reflection of the malignant characteristics of the cells under the microscope (which of course generally correlates to the behavior of the tumor), with Grade I being benign, Grade III being malignant, and Grade II having some ability to go either way.
-Another grading system, called the Kiupel system, is gaining popularity.
-In this system, the tumor is simply classified as low grade or high grade with high grade tumors having a much higher tendency to behave malignantly.
-The pathologist may use one or both systems.
+The pathologist will most likely use both of these systems to grade the mast cell tumor.
+The grade is a reflection of the malignant characteristics of the cells under the microscope (which of course generally correlates to the behavior of the tumor).
+In the Patnaik system, mast cell tumors are graded either I, II, or III with Grade I being benign, Grade III being malignant, and Grade II having some ability to go either way.
+In the Kiupel system, which was designed to clear up some of the ambiguity of the Grade II tumors, the mast cell tumor is simply classified as low grade or high grade with high grade tumors far more likely to behave malignantly.

 Grade I Tumors